sharetribe/flex-docs/src/docs/references/events/index.md

 auditData.requestId | (uuid) The ID of the API request that caused the event.
 Can be `null`.
 Currently this information is meaningless but might have future uses. auditData.clientId | (uuid) The client ID of the Flex [Application](/background/applications/) that caused the event.
 This attribute is set if the event was caused by an API call from a Flex Marketplace API or Integration API application and is `null` otherwise.

+Note: these attributes are not necessarily top-level keys.
+Event object data structure depends on [event's data format](#event-data-formats).

 ### Event sequence IDs

 The event sequence IDs are guaranteed to uniquely identify an